grondilu/libdigest-raku/README.md

 # Digests in raku

-This is a [raku](https://raku.org/) module implementing some digest algorithms either in pure raku (no parrot or nqp:: code), or using a process call to the `openssl` command.
+This is a [raku](https://raku.org/) module implementing some digest algorithms in pure raku (no parrot or nqp:: code).

 The `Digest` module also exports a subroutine `blob-to-hex` to turn a blob into a hexadecimal string representation.